lgq2015/IPATool/README.md

 # IPATool
-A powful tool to edit ipa package
+A powerful tool to edit ipa package